FAIR Manuscripts Guide

 • Insurance scheduling usually needs replacement-oriented framing, plus enough description and photography for a carrier to understand what is actually being insured.

-• When a family is dividing papers, donating part of an archive, and retaining other pieces, it is safer to plan those as separate assignments instead of trying to force one report to cover conflicting purposes.
+• When a family is dividing papers, donating part of an archive, and retaining other pieces, plan those as separate assignments instead of forcing one report to cover conflicting purposes.

 • Provide overview photographs of boxes, folders, albums, or files first, then representative close-ups of the strongest items, signatures, dates, and any notable content pages.